ƒxyzƒxyz Docs

 Deployment

-Graphiti runs as a standalone container (zepai/knowledge-graph-mcp:latest) registered with Letta as a streamable_http MCP server.
-Internally, Graphiti uses FalkorDB as its graph store -- this is completely separate from the fxyz Neo4j instance.
-Graphiti labels (:Entity, :EpisodicNode, :CommunityNode) live in FalkorDB, not in the domain graph.
+Graphiti runs as a standalone container (graphiti-node1) registered with Letta as a streamable_http MCP server.
+Graphiti writes :Entity and :Episodic nodes into the shared fxyz Neo4j instance, not a separate FalkorDB.
+Graphiti labels (:Entity, :EpisodicNode, :CommunityNode) land in the same Neo4j as the domain graph, isolated by group_id.

 # docker-compose.graphiti.yaml